digital-asset/daml-finance/QUICKSTART.md

 * The second definition handles the base case, at maturity: we create both a coupon (interest) payment, and the principal payment.
 * The third definition is the induction step; it peels the first element off the list, and calls itself recursively on the tail of the list, until it reaches the base case at maturity.

-This re-use of code is prevalent thorughout the library.
+This re-use of code is prevalent throughout the library.
 It's great as it mirrors how instruments are defined in the industry.
 Let's look at yet another example, a fixed vs floating USD/EUR swap.

 ```Haskell
 type Ccy = Text